When it comes to performance in C#, even small inefficiencies can add up in large codebases. One common example is the use of the LINQ method .Any()

 Length | 0.2413 ns | 0.1316 ns | 0.0072 ns | - |

-is approximately 30 times faster than .Any()
+is roughly 30 times faster than using .Any()

 Method | Mean | Error | StdDev | Allocated |